privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Must be free software

 ### Encryption
-- Only Free Software is encryption is to be trusted
+- Only verifiable encryption is to be trusted

 ### OSes
 - Must state if recommends, depends on, or offers non-free software (contrib)